keeks-mtl/go-tennis/README.md

 </p>
 </details>

-- The signup page allows users to register to use Go-Tennis' features.
+- The signup page allows users to register to use Go-Tennis's features.
 - The signup form requires all of the following information to create an account:
     - User's email
     - Email confirmation